Total of people that favorited this listing

 This day will be for rest.
 You will enjoy a healthy breakfast in the hotel and spend the day at the pool or in the spa.
 You may also take a walk exploring the town to visit some of the many markets and temples such as the remarkable Wat Rong Khun which is today recognized as one of the main attractions all over Thailand.
 You will stay overnight in Chiang Rai.

-You will leave Chiang Rai and make your way through the hinterland on small back roads in south-eastern direction.
+You will leave Chiang Rai and make your way through the hinterland on small back roads in the south-eastern direction.
 You will pass through rice fields and fruit plantations and cruise through small farm villages.
 After a local lunch, the ride will become more and more spectacular.
 For the next 100 kilometers, you will ride through countless bends through yet more beautiful landscapes.

 You will rejoin the main road again and follow it to your final destination of the day, the capital of Nan province and is also called Nan.
 For centuries, Nan was a separate, autonomous Kingdom with few relationships to the outside world.
 Now, the city is a beautiful town with many preserved temples.
-For bikers, the area is a little known treasure.
+For bikers, the area is a little-known treasure.
 You will stay overnight in Nan.

-Without any doubt, the road to Bo Kluea offers some of the best riding in all of Thailand.
+Without any doubt, the road to Bo Kluea offers some of the best ridings in all of Thailand.
 A classic twisting road on almost empty roads will make this day an unforgettable riding experience.
 The tiny village of Bo Kluea is located in a scenic valley close to the Lao border.

 Bo Kluea means "salt" as the village has raised around natural saltwater.
-In the early afternoon you will be back in Nan to visit the most beautiful temple, Wat Phumin.
+In the early afternoon, you will be back in Nan to visit the most beautiful temple, Wat Phumin.
 The temple was built as if it was on the back of two immense snakes.
-You will will spend the evening in an authentic local restaurant on the bank of the Nan River.
+You will spend the evening in an authentic local restaurant on the bank of the Nan River.
 You will enjoy an overnight stay in Nan.

 After a delicious breakfast, you will ride from Nan, taking direction to the west.
 During the last day of this motorcycle tour, you will cruise once again hilly roads via Phayao to Chiang Mai.
 In Phayao, you will enjoy a nice lunch by the lake before you will arrive back in Chiang Mai in the afternoon to enjoy a farewell dinner.